-Let’s see how to Extract comments from a Tweet
+Let’s see how to extract comments from a Tweet

 The whole execution will play around these 5 input points & the total time to execute this will be around 1-2 minutes, depending on the number of comments.
 Here’s what each of the input points means:

-- Upload CSV or Google Sheet: You can upload a CSV of Google Sheet if you have large number of tweets to scrape the comments from.
+- Upload CSV or Google Sheet: You can upload a CSV of Google Sheet if you have a large number of tweets to scrape the comments from.

 - Extract comments: Clicking on this button will immediately start the execution.